-It is important that insurance intermediaries act correctly, professionally and with the best interests of the customer at heart.
-Therefore InsureSec, a self-regulation institute, was formed in 2012 by the Swedish Insurance Intermediator’s Association (SFM), and a majority of the market-leading life insurance companies in Sweden.
-Our operation is determined by the Board and non-profit.
+It is important that insurance intermediaries act correctly and professionally with the client´s best interest at heart.
+Therefore InsureSec, a self-regulation institute, was formed in 2012 by the Swedish Insurance Intermediator’s Association (SFM) and a majority of the market-leading life insurance companies in Sweden.
+Our operation is non-profit driven and governed by the Board.

-With the help of regulations, the Disciplinary Board and criteria on knowledge and skill InsureSec aims to increase overall quality, customer benefit and the distribution of insurance in Sweden.
+InsureSec aims to increase overall quality, client value and the distribution of insurance in Sweden according to regulations.

-We want to encourage sound competition on even terms, discourage unsound counselling or sales and contribute to increased transparency regarding questions about insurance intermediary’s knowledge and skill, documentation of the meetings and the price of counselling.
+We want to encourage competition on even terms, discourage non-reliable advice or sales and contribute to increased transparency of the insurance intermediary’s knowledge and skill, documentation and pricing.